8 Innovative Ways Your Dining Space Can Do Double-Duty

 First Team Estates, a member of Luxury Portfolio International

-There’s a lot to love about this eclectic dining room from First Team Estates: the high-top table, the brightly-colored chairs and especially those built-in shelves.
+There’s a lot to love about this eclectic dining room: the high-top table, the brightly-colored chairs and especially those built-in shelves.
 While cabinets and cupboards add elegance to a room, they can sometimes consume valuable space in a smaller setting.
 With built-in shelves, though, you can display your prized possessions without compromising square footage.

 2: Opt for an Office